guardian/consent-management-platform/docs/01-development-instructions.md

 ### Monitoring Directory

-1. Change directory to monitoring and run lint, test and build
+1. Change directory to monitoring and run yarn validate to check lint, test and build commands

 ```
 $ cd monitoring